splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/2-trailside/01-1-comparisons.md

 :::

 :::caution
 C# uses `==` for comparison and `=` for assignment.
-If you mix this up you may accidently be changing the value of a variable rather than comparing it.
+If you mix this up you may accidentally be changing the value of a variable rather than comparing it.
 :::

 :::note